NEW: Gas company workers detected high levels in the air before asking people to leave

 “Please keep our friends and families in your hearts and prayers.”

-CNN’s Carma Hassan, Mariano Castillo and Ben Brumfield contributed to this report.
+CNN’s Carma Hassan and Cristy Lenz contributed to this report.